Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 arborescent knots and tangles.
 The line of reasoning starts by presenting the required data of arborescent knots and tangles that any combinatorial representation must encode.
-We then propose partial solutions, each progressively closer to the full encoding described by Bonahon and Seibenmann [@bonahonNewGeometricSplittings2016].
+We then propose partial solutions, each progressively closer to the full encoding described by Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016].
 As we will see, the encoding strategy ultimately takes the form of a modified rooted plane tree, a specialized flavor of graph theoretic tree.